 This is a wonderful thing for someone to give.
 Rectors are in the constant mode of “providing” for the members of their church.
 It is a joy and a privilege to do this.
 But from time to time it is certainly nice to go to a place where one can be provided for to rest and recharge.

 You could even send them on a pilgrimage.
 I lead tours on a regular basis to the Holy Land and other places.
-These are trips that your Rector will love!
+We are hoping to resume these soon and these are trips that your Rector will love!

 Most parishioners have a special relationship with their Rector.
 They will want to express their love and gratitude during Christmas through a gift.
 These are just a few ideas of what Rectors really want for Christmas.
 They are ways to help each Rector feel affirmed and appreciated for the work they do.